Dina Averina: 2018: Second AA World title

 In 2018, Averina's season began in competition at the 2018 Grand Prix Moscow, where she won the all-around gold, she qualified to 3 apparatus finals taking gold with hoop, clubs and silver with ball.
 On 24–25 March, Averina took gold in the all-around at the 2018 Thiais Grand Prix; she qualified in 3 apparatus finals where she won gold in ball, ribbon and silver in clubs.
 On 13–15 April, Averina then competed at the 2018 Pesaro World Cup, winning gold in the all-around; in the event finals, she won gold in ball and clubs, a silver in hoop and placed 4th in ribbon.
-She competed at the 2018 Sofia World Championships, winning Gold in the All-Around, Hoop, Ball and Clubs.
+She competed at the 2018 World Championships in Sofia, winning Gold in the All-Around, Hoop, Ball and Clubs.

 2019

 Averina won gold in team, hoop and ribbon at the 2019 European Championships.
 She also competed at the 2019 European Games, winning gold in all-around, hoop and ribbon, silver in clubs and bronze in ball.
 At the 2019 World Championships in Baku, she won the All-Around Gold for the third year in a row, as well as gold in the ball, clubs and ribbon final and bronze in the hoop final.
 She also won Team Gold, together with Ekaterina Selezneva and her sister Arina Averina.